NoHo, Manhattan: Preservation

 The Merchant's House Museum, at 29 East Fourth Street, is an individual historic building located just outside the eastern boundary of the Historic District.
 It is also a National Historic Landmark and is listed on the National Register of Historic Places.
 Both the inside and outside of this 1832 house have been restored to the mid-19th century style in which merchant Seabury Tredwell and his family lived.
 Despite the fragility of the structure, in April 2014 the New York City Landmarks Preservation Commission approved construction of an eight-story hotel immediately next door.
 Preservationists including City Councilwoman Rosie Mendez, the Greenwich Village Society for Historic Preservation, the Historic Districts Council and the Museum itself fought the proposed hotel for years due to concern for the intact survival of the Merchant's House.
 The LPC approved it over the objections of engineers and architects.

 Gentrification

-In the 2000s and 2010s, NoHo and its southern neighbor, SoHo, has experienced rapid gentrification.
+In the 2000s and 2010s, NoHo and its southern neighbor, SoHo, experienced rapid gentrification.
 Since NoHo is primarily made up of loft apartments, this in turn makes it one of the most expensive and desirable neighborhoods in Manhattan.
 Its small size and central location also contributes to a high demand, again keeping prices high.
 In 2014, a one-bedroom loft could rent at an average monthly rate of US$4,000.